s3xy-n00b/s3xy-n00b-E-Bomber/README.md

 And start bombing. :-)

+# Disclaimer
-#This tool is only for education purpose.Use it at your own risk !
+This tool is only for educational purpose.Use it at your own risk.

-#Author : s3xy-n00b
+# Author : s3xy-n00b